lookupdaily/Notes-ES6/README.md

 - clone repository and open
 - `brew install yarn`
 - `yarn`

+## Functionality

+- Create a note
+- Store a note in a list of notes
+- View a list of notes
+- Edit and delete notes
+- Save the list of notes to a database
+- View a list of saved notes

+## Learning Objectives

+- Build an app in a modular design pattern in modern JavaScript syntax (ES6)
+- Understand how to use JavaScript bundlers such as Webpack and Babel outside of a framework
+- Test drive a CRUD app from scratch in JavaScript without tutorials
+- A deeper understanding of mocking modules in Jest
+- Use of technologies only by requirement

+## Future improvements

+This project is a starting point for a bigger project for storing recipes as notes.
+Extra functionality for this would be:

+- Highlighter notes (like in Kindle)
+- Track changes (to see recipe alterations over time)
+- Unit conversions
+- Recipe tags or themed 'cookbooks'

 ## How I set it up - step by step